How Many Keywords Should You Use for SEO

 How Many Keywords Should I Use for SEO?

 By examining and synthesizing their viewpoints, we aim to present you with a well-rounded understanding of this topic.
+After their opinions, we will draw from our own experience and expertise to provide our perspective and answer the burning question.

 1. Rand Fishkin

-He is the founder of Moz, SparkToro, and an SEO expert with 20 years of experience and is a go-to source for learning about all things SEO.
-With his insights and expertise, he’s a trusted authority in the industry.
+Rand Fishkin is a real OG for dishing out opinions on SEO.
+He is the founder of Moz and SparkToro and an SEO expert with 20 years of experience.
+He is a go-to source for learning about all things SEO and, with his insights and expertise, a trusted authority in the industry.

 Rand’s voice stands out regarding the number of keywords to use in SEO.